maartje/DL_NLP/README.md

 # Running the unit tests

+Open a terminal in the directory 'DL_NLP' and run the command

-.../DL_NLP$ python -m unittest discover -v
+$ python -m unittest discover -v